sud0nick/CursedScreech/README.md

 # CursedScreech

 A mass communicator module for the WiFi Pineapple that utilizes TLS to control a botnet of compromised systems.
-Included is a C# API and Python API (with documentation) to write payloads that can communicate with CursedScreech.
+Included is a C# API and Python API (with documentation) to write payloads that can communicate with CursedScreech and PortalAuth.

-Order of work left on this module:

-1. ~~Finish C# API~~
-2. ~~Write equivalent Python library~~
-3. ~~Put finishing touches on web interface~~
-4. ~~Test, Test, Test~~
-5. ~~Finish documentation and video guide~~
-7. ~~Release on Module Manager~~

 # APIs